Love Child – Until 27 August, 13:15, Gilded Balloon Teviot

 We also reviewed Dickens’ Women a little while ago, which is now showing in at Edinburgh Fringe.
 Click here to read it.

 Photos are used with permission.
-The first photo is from Love Child.
+The feature photo is by RAN SHOT FIRST on Unsplash.
+The first photo in the text is from Love Child.
 The second photo is taken a rehearsal photo from 25: 13 Red, 12 Blue.
 The third photo is Sue Maclain in Still Life, photo by Matthew Andrews.